joshuazap/wikibed/README.md

 - standard and premium accounts with streamlined upgrading
 - endless (or infinite) scrolling index view

+Built with test-driven development using Ruby, Rails, jQuery, AJAX, Bootstrap and PostreSQL.
 Check out a live demo of this app at https://wikibed.herokuapp.com/

 ![Wikibed screenshot](http://www.joshuazapata.com/img/wikibed_screen.png)